 In 1922, the Wonder Boys lost to the University of Tulsa 14-12, the only points the team allowed for the entire season.
 The Wonder Boys defeated Arkansas Normal 56-0, Jonesboro Agricultural 69-0, and Magnolia Agricultural 118-0 on their way to a 8-1 record.

 In 1923, John Tucker suffered a broken collar bone in the game with Arkansas Normal on October 28.
-He missed a tie with Henderson and a 44-0 loss on the “Wonder Boys” trip to West Point, but he returned for two decisive victories that ended a 6-1-1 final season for the legendary quarterback known today as the original Wonder Boy.
+He missed a tie with Henderson and a 44-0 loss on the “Wonder Boys” trip to West Point, but he returned for two decisive victories that capped a 6-1-1 season.

 Hugh Critz, John Tucker, Edgar Brown